teamleaderleo/examples-typescript/agent-rag/readme.md

 npm run schedule
 ```

-executes `scheduleAgent.ts` which will connect to Restack and execute the `agentChatTool` agent.
+executes `scheduleAgent.ts` which will connect to Restack and execute the `agentChatRAG` agent.

 ## Send events to the Agent